numpy/numpy/doc/source/user/building.rst

    FORTRAN 77 compiler installed.

    Note that NumPy is developed mainly using GNU compilers.
-Compilers from other vendors such as Intel, Absoft, Sun, NAG, Compaq, Vast, Porland, Lahey, HP, IBM, Microsoft are only supported in the form of community feedback, and may not work out of the box.
+Compilers from other vendors such as Intel, Absoft, Sun, NAG, Compaq, Vast, Portland, Lahey, HP, IBM, Microsoft are only supported in the form of community feedback, and may not work out of the box.
 GCC 4.x (and later) compilers are recommended.